colestrode/skellington/README.md

 - Object

 You can optionally include help text for your plugin.
-To do this, you will need a a `help` object with `command` and `text` properties on your exported object.
+This is a great way for  To do this, you will need a a `help` object with `command` and `text` properties on your exported object.
 As in life, `help` is optional, but it does make things easier.

 - `command` (String, required) The command the user will use to get help about your plugin.
 For example if `command` is `funny gifs`, users